Linear vs Nonlinear FEA’s

 A nonlinear analysis is needed when there is a nonlinear relationship between the forces and the subsequent displacements of a product or structure – in other words, within hyperelastic materials where the elastic deformation can be very large.
 In engineering terms, nonlinear FEA can relate to both material and geometric nonlinearity (such as high elongation).
-In a linear analysis, the stiffness matrix remains constant until a predictable failure point.
+The stiffness matrix remains constant in a linear analysis until a predictable failure point.

 A more user-friendly explanation?
-Linear materials such as metals can be evaluated with simpler equations; the response to stresses and strains are well documented, understood and can be easily predicted – this is FEA as most of us know it.
-As with all things, there are exceptions to this simulation technique, and, given our love of all things rubber related, it will come as no surprise to you to find that we’ll be talking in more detail specifically about nonlinear FEA when applied to materials that exhibit hyperelasticity (rubbers and plastics).
+Linear materials such as metals can be evaluated with simpler equations; the response to stresses and strains is well documented and understood and can be easily predicted – this is FEA as most of us know it.
+As with all things, there are exceptions to this simulation technique, and, given our love of all things rubber-related, it will come as no surprise to you to find that we’ll be talking in more detail specifically about nonlinear FEA when applied to rubber materials and others that exhibit hyperelasticity, such as plastics.

 The kind of engineering simulation facilitated by FEA has become a fundamental part of the design and development process in most product development cycles, and students leaving university now are generally familiar with linear simulation techniques.
 Even if (don’t worry – we won’t tell) you finished your degree before CAD packages that included linear FEA software were available, most mechanical engineers worth their salt nowadays know how to use standard FE analysis to simulate the performance of a component in situ.